Frequently asked questions

 - Uninstall the UrBackup client, wait 5min and then install it again.
 You loose your settings if you do this.

-- Get the server identity from the server (It is shown on the admin page for server administrators) and add it to the client's
+- Get the server identity from the server (It is shown if you click “add client” on the status page for server administrators) and add it to the client’s

 The Client says the backup is done, but the server still works?